RedHatGov/ocp/README.md

 # Inspect the release for the openshift-install client
 openshift-install version
 ```

-TODO, deploy cluster
-      ,Cluster upgrade
-      ,inspect the history
-      ,delete old content in the registry
-      ,draft the history and --since date.
+TODO: inspect the history, draft the history and --since date.

 ---